podverse/podverse-ops/README.md

 Deployment scripts for the podverse ecosystem.

-## Getting Started
+## Getting started

 ### Local vs Stage vs Prod

 To test the Docker containers locally, use the docker-compose.local.yml file.

-For stage deployment, use the docker-compose.stage.yml file, and replace _local in commands with _stage.
+For stage deployment, use the docker-compose.stage.yml file, and replace "local" in commands and filenames with "stage".

-For prod deployment, use the docker-compose.prod.yml file, and replace _local in commands with _prod.
+For prod deployment, use the docker-compose.prod.yml file, and replace "local" in commands and filenames with "prod".

-#### Setup environment variables
+### Setup environment variables

-Duplicate the config/podverse-web-local.example.env file, rename it to config/podverse-web-local.env, and update all of the environment variables to match what is needed for your environment.
+Duplicate the config/podverse-api-local.example.env file, rename it to config/podverse-api-local.env, and update all of the environment variables to match what is needed for your environment.
+Repeat these steps for podverse-db-local.env and podverse-web-local.env.

 Add your BitPay API key file to config/bitpay/api.key.
 Look in the config/bitpay/api.key.example for more info.